iansampson/dissertation/Backlog.md

 (Difficult to do without the Italian, and the block quote gives a page number, which is probably the same.)

 ### Won’t
+- [ ] Add in-text reference for OED potential citation
+- [ ] Add Donne, The Computation
+- [ ] Add specific reference to Pound/Fenollosa
+- [ ] Add bibliographic entry for Phillips, A Humament (only mentioned)
+- [ ] Disambiguate Perloff in Bergvall chapter
+      (if you cite *Unoriginal Genius*, which you do)
+- [ ] Does Tan Lin need page numbers?
+- [ ] Add page number for chrononormativity in Freeman
+- [ ] Add Eliot, epigram to the Wasteland (“il miglior fabbro”)
+- [ ] Make it clear that Valéry is cited in Baetens and Poucel (Or add direct reference to Valéry: not needed: “sympathy for the return to order”)
+- [ ] Consider adding reference for Marvell, “ye living lamps”
+- [ ] Coleridge citation?
+Otherwise change to ctd. in Starnino.
+- [ ] Add page number to second Ngai instance re: stuplimity.
+- [ ] Consider adding *Drift*, since you mention it
+- [ ] Consider adding line numbers to Bergvall
+- [ ] Consider finding a better Virgil translation.
+Or lineate.
+- [ ] Consider quoting Chun in Calvino chapter rather than just referencing.
+- [ ] Disambiguate McLaughlin if you add the *other* McLaughlin (which you don’t, so forget about it)
+- [ ] Disambiguate Johnson references (because *Hyperboles* is in bibliography)
+- [ ] Consider adding (Place and Fitterman 11) note in Bergvall to help locate text in bibliography (although the preface is written by Fitterman ...)

 - [ ] Add line numbers to poetry citations after block quotes (e.g. with Bervin and Shakespeare on p.
 145).
 - [ ] Find whatever you meant by Magné, “Tentative” (re: food in Perec)
 - [ ] Consider altering summary of Bartlebooth on 145 (or your earlier summary).